jlwalkerlg/blog/content/posts/philosophy/the-illusion-of-free-will.md

 ---
-title: "The Illusion of Free Will"
+title: The Illusion of Free Will
-date: "2021-12-21T11:34:00Z"
+date: 2021-12-21T11:34:00Z
 categories:
 - Philosophy
 tags:
 - free-will
 ---

+ >
-> _Man can do what he wills but he cannot will what he wills._
+ > *Man can do what he wills but he cannot will what he wills.*
  >
  > -- <cite>Arthur Schopenhauer On The Freedom Of The Will (1839)</cite>

 What is free will?